 • Educating customers about a variety of cannabis products, including flower, edibles, and concentrates

-• Staying abreast of new products, strains, changes in laws, and industry trends in order to provide the highest level of service to customers
+• Staying abreast of new products, strains, changes in laws, and industry trends to provide the highest level of service to customers

 • Weighing and packaging products as needed